 While I was brainstorming for this post, someone mentioned this Alfred Wainwright quote:

 Each year we buy a good snowsuit and snow boots for our children.
-We haven’t quite ventured to rain gear, but I know that investing in high quality gear would reduce the “damp and cold” feeling that I mentioned above!
+We haven’t quite ventured to rain gear, but I know that investing in high-quality gear would reduce the “damp and cold” feeling that quickly moves us indoors!

 Don’t Stress About What’s What